 Jump Start Summer Internship Program

-Jump Start is a three week summer program that the Division of Services for the Blind and the Arkansas School for the Blind and Visually Impaired collaboratively sponsor.
-Jump Start this year will begin June 3 and end June 22nd.
+Jump Start is a three-week summer program that the Division of Services for the Blind and the Arkansas School for the Blind and Visually Impaired collaboratively sponsor.
 The program is for blind and visually impaired high school students 16 years old or older.
 The purpose of the program is to expose the students to the world of work and help them with transitioning from high school to employment/adulthood.
 We place the students in part-time jobs in the morning and expose them to fun and educational activities in the afternoon.
-This could range from dining at Sonny Williams, taking classes on resume building or gaining skills on cooking and cleaning.
-We provide the transportation to and from their work sites and we even provide them with a salary.
+This could range from taking classes on resume building and workplace readiness, self-advocating or gaining skills in cooking and cleaning.
+We provide transportation to and from their work sites and we even provide them with a salary.

 World Services for the Blind, Little Rock